 Benitez’s team were in need of a two-goal win to ensure their place in the competition’s last-16 and it proved a night of difficulty and pulsating drama.

-With both sides well aware of the permutations for progression the game began with Liverpool in the ascendancy, Milan Baros seeing a goal disallowed in the opening minutes.
+With both sides well aware of the permutations for progression, the game began with Liverpool in the ascendancy, as Milan Baros saw a goal disallowed in the opening minutes.

-The Reds continued to push forward as Sami Hyypia headed wide from Gerrard’s corner, but failed to find a breakthrough as Olympiakos held firm to keep the contest in their favour.
+The Reds continued to push forward and Sami Hyypia headed wide from Gerrard’s corner, but failed to find a breakthrough as Olympiacos held firm to keep the contest in their favour.

 The goal proved a crushing blow to Liverpool and the home crowd, who now needed three goals to avoid an early elimination.